 Yet, if you listen to him on YouTube, he has been calling a market bottom quite a number of times since May or Jun 2022 with his charts and data.

 Yes, he finally got it right on the last one.

-But, it is not THE market bottom but just a short rebound because the stock market continues to go down since mid-August.
+But, it is not THE market bottom but just a bear market rally because the stock market has continued to go down since mid-August.

-For a person who claims to be a value investor, Adam Khoo has a habit of predicting the market in the short term with data and technical analysis.
+For a person who claims to be a value investor, Adam Khoo has a habit of predicting the market in the short term with technical analysis.

-He must have a very different definition of value investing from us.
+He must have a very different definition of value investing from Warren Buffet.